datagrok-ai/mol-track/api_design.md

 We assemble some thinking about the general structure of APIs for [Moltrack](https://github.com/datagrok-ai/mol-track)

 What are the strategies?
 Typical RESTful API design where there is a close connection between the underlying database design and the endpoint design.
 For each database table, there are corresponding CRUD needs fulfilled by CRUD endpoints.
 (CRUD - create, read, update, delete).
 The corresponding REST method are POST, GET, PUT or PATCH, and DELETE.
-There is an open standards, that Revvity's API is modeled after.
+There is an open standard, [json:api](https://jsonapi.org/), that Revvity's API is modeled after, that we may want to consider.

 We have a number of intents.